Maelabad/ch_app/README.md

 # ch_app
-An app for the choir song
+A Django app for the choir song